Embedding Dimension Phenomena in Intersection Complete Codes

 The figure above is slightly misleading: each ``layer" of codes with open embedding dimension $d$ is not finitely thick.
 Indeed, each layer may contain chains that are infinitely long (``tall"), and antichains that are infinitely large (``wide").

-Our main goal in the rest of this section will be to understand where the codes we have constructed in this paper sit inside this partial order.
-In Section \ref{subsec:SCoverD}, we will also provide some more general examples of codes in $\ParCode$ using Theorem \ref{thm:flexible}.
+Our aim in Section \ref{subsec:SnSDeltaTn} will be to understand where the codes we have constructed in this paper sit inside this partial order.
+In Section \ref{subsec:SCoverD}, we will provide some more general examples and results using Theorem \ref{thm:flexible}.

 We will make heavy use of the following definition and proposition, which give a combinatorial description of all morphisms.
-For details, see \cite[Section 2]{morphisms}.
+For details, see \cite[Section 3.2]{amziphdthesis}.